Consumers are looking to immerse themselves in their journeys more than ever, and experiential travel is just the way to do it

 A sizable reason behind the surge in experiential travel is the preferences of millennials (defined as Americans born between 1980-1996) and Generation Z (those born from 1997 and after).
 According to Bloomberg, 86 percent of millennials want to travel for experience and culture, immersing themselves in their destination, with 60 percent ranking authentic culture as essential.
 Along those lines, Eventbrite’s nationwide research of millennials showed 69 percent want to live one-of-a-kind experiences and get in touch with the culture of the places they visit.

 In 2019, Airbnb created Airbnb Adventures, where travelers were encouraged to take immersive adventures around the world.
 The company announced guest bookings by Generation Z for “Experiences” in Thailand increased by 228 percent.

 Why is the younger generation so interested in experiential travel?
 Experts say smartphones (which, critically, take and send photos to social media platforms) inspire travelers to seek local activities, dishes and destinations.

 A survey conducted by easyJet, a Swiss low-cost airline, discovered 55 percent of travelers scheduled trips inspired by images they saw on their Instagram feeds.
-A survey taken by Schofields, a United Kingdom-based holiday rental home insurance provider, showed 40 percent of millennials consider the “Instagrammability” of a destination to be their most important priority when choosing a destination.
+A survey taken by Schofields, a United Kingdom-based holiday rental home insurance provider, showed 40 percent of millennials consider the “Instagrammability” of a destination to be their most important priority in a destination.